swerdloj/surreal/readme.md

 ### Global Themes
 A global theme defines the default style for all view elements.
 This includes colors, shapes, fonts, padding, and layouts.

+See `src/style.rs` for available styling options.

-Themes are declared using struct-like syntax:
+TODO: Themes are declared using struct-like syntax:
 ```Rust
 @Theme: "Example theme"